What is Excessive Licking?

 Since this behavior could be behavioral or neurological as well as systemic, a multi-step diagnostic approach may be required by your veterinary professional.
 Of course, your input will be very important as he assesses your family pet’s condition.
 Your input will be needed regarding your pet’s dietary regimen, husbandry habits, health history and vaccinations (if that information is not readily available to the attending vet), exercise routine and frequency, urinating and defecating habits and behaviors and any changes in any behaviors noted and the duration of those changes.
 Behavioral changes are generally a signal that your pet could be sick or that something is amiss in his life.

 Your vet will perform a physical and neurological examination and will need to order some testing based on his findings in that examination.
 He will also need to do some testing to rule out as many of the systemic causes for any potential skin infections or deeper internal abnormalities as possible.
 You should expect him to order blood testing, urine and fecal samples, perhaps tissue scrapings from abraded areas and even some imaging studies like x-ray, CT scanning or MRI studies.
-Depending on his assessment, he may also need to order an emotional evaluation of your pet to assess the anxiety issue.
+Depending on his assessment, he may also need to order a behavioural review of your pet to assess any underlying anxiety.

 With the newer research into the gastrointestinal component, your vet may wish to do a gastric work up on your pet to look for those causes.
-It is important to note that, if your pet is licking carpet, furniture and other fibrous surfaces, he may be ingesting fibers and hairs which can cause digestive issues that can range to intestinal blockages.
-Your vet may wish to look at that issue as well.
+It is important to note that, if your pet is licking carpet, furniture and other fibrous surfaces, he may be ingesting fibers and hairs which can cause digestive issues that can realist in intestinal blockages.
+Your vet may wish to look into that possibility as well, especially if your dog is also showing signs such as weight loss or vomiting.

 Treatment of Excessive Licking in Dogs